-There’s a common connotation surrounding men and shopping, and it’s not a positive one.
-The idea of heading to the shops at the weekend is rarely at the top of the list of priorities.
-But online shopping is a completely different ball game.
+There’s no denying that most men aren’t fans of shopping; especially men’s clothes shopping.
+The idea of heading to the shops at the weekend is rarely at the top of most men’s priority list.
+But men’s online shopping is a completely different ball game.

-The plethora of online stores brings numerous benefits: no pushy salespeople; no queues; no walking between store-to-store and no partner who makes you try things on that you will never actually buy.
-Instead, the online experience can be a safe haven even for the most stylishly-minded gent, who wants to browse pages of new clothes with a drink in hand.
+The plethora of online men’s clothing stores bring numerous benefits: no pushy salespeople, no queues, no walking between store-to-store, and no partner who makes you try things on that you will never actually buy.
+Instead, the online clothing store experience can be a safe haven even for the most stylishly-minded gent, who wants to browse pages of new clothes with a drink in hand.

-We here at DMARGE like to think we know a thing or two when it comes to fashion, so we’ve put together a definitive list of the online stores you should be checking on a regular basis.
+We here at DMARGE like to think we know a thing or two when it comes to fashion, so we’ve put together a definitive list of the online clothing stores you should be checking on a regular basis (if you’re shopping in Australia, check out this list of dedicated online fashion stores).
 Your wardrobe will thank you and you’ll no doubt start hearing the compliments rain in.

 What do you get when you cross Savile Row craftsmanship with military tailoring and a distinct New York sensibility?
 Todd Synder, of course.
-Not only does Todd have his own eponymous label of high-quality menswear essentials, but the online store brings together other classic menswear brands including sportswear-focused labels, making it the perfect all-rounder.
+The eponymous label is filled with high-quality menswear essentials - t-shirts, shirts, pants, sweaters, jackets, etc. - that’ll elevate your wardrobe (and look) effortlessly.

 Mission Workshop was born in 2009 in San Francisco.
 Their workshop was created out of the desire to build gear as tough as it is beautiful and it’s this pursuit that has kept them going for more than 20 years.
 The brand makes some of the highest-quality technical wear, with a strong focus on waterproofing.
 Products range from activity-specialised apparel, such as mountain biking, to numerous bag and accessory options.
 If you like the outdoors, Mission Workshop is for you.